froatsnook/meteor-shopify/README.md

 ## Custom OAuth
 `PublicAppOAuthAuthenticator.openAuthTab` is provided as the simplest way to do OAuth.
 However, you can also take control at various steps in the process if you want a more customized experience.

+For new apps, you will need to whitelist the `redirect_uri` you're using.
+This defaults to `Meteor.absoluteUrl("/__shopify-auth")` if you're using the `Shopify.PublicAppOAuthAuthenticator`.
+The setting can be found in your partner account (Apps -> Your App -> Edit app settings -> Redirection URL).

 ### All scenarios
 ```javascript